Litaliaa/koreader-user-patches/README.md

 - Added extra stats (reading time, page progress, pages left, time left, number of highlights and notes)
 - Tweaked styling for a cleaner look
 - Made progress % larger

+**IMPORTANT:**
+- Before using this patch, I recommend updating the font on line 260 to whatever font you have as your default.
+If you want the same font that I have used, head to Google Fonts, download Inter and add it to your fonts file.
+(I used "Inter_18pt-Regular.ttf")